info@bostonislamicseminary.org

 Academic Program

-BIS boasts a diverse list of acclaimed world-class educators from throughout the US.
-A list of our affiliated faculty profiles can be found here.
+BIS is proud to have a diverse list of acclaimed world-class educators from throughout the US.
+Our faculty profiles can be found here.

 What subjects will I learn?

-The subjects taught will be in three broad categories:
+The subjects taught fall into three broad categories:

 1- Islamic Sacred Sciences and Spirituality